luislavena/gem-compiler/README.md

 Which will fetch and install the plugin.
 After that the `compile` command will be available through `gem`.

-## Features

-gem-compiler is a one trick pony.
-It adds a single command `compile` to RubyGems.

-Using that command, you can generate a binary from an existing gem.

 ## Usage

+As requirement, gem-compiler can only compile local gems, either one you have generated from your projects or previously downloaded.

 ### Fetching a gem